allthingstalk/arduino-client/README.md

 ### Installation
   1. Download the source code
-  2. copy the directories in the 'libraries' directory to your arduino libraries directory.
+  2. copy the content of the 'libraries' directory in the zip file to your arduino libraries folder.

 ### Instructions